bhumesh1-star/Library-Management-System/README.md

 # Library Management System

-A Python-based CLI tool to manage library book records using JSON storage and CSV export.
+A Python-based tool to manage library book records using JSON storage and CSV export.
 Built for academic submission and demonstration.
+This project provides a Library Management System implemented in Python.
+It includes both a GUI and a CLI.

 ---